The Practical Part: Preflop Hand Reading

 Hand Reading: 3-Bets

-The video covers basics of 3-betting, 3-bets vs. flats, polarized vs. depolarized, playing from the blinds, and, of course, reading hands.
+The video covers the basics of 3-betting, 3-bets vs. flats, polarized vs. depolarized, playing from the blinds, and, of course, reading hands.
 The starting point is understanding how your range correlates with the flat calling range.

 Based on their position, people mostly use polarized and depolarized ranges when 3-betting, and these shapes were covered in one of the previous videos.